actonmass/actonmass.org/content/issues/indigenous-peoples-rights.md

       to have negative psychological impacts on Native students, including lowered self-esteem and lowered ambition.
   - title: Close the Opportunity Gap
-    text: Over half of Native high students enrolled in the Boston Public School system do not graduate with their class, and 27% end up dropping out.
-This is much higher than the rates for BPS students generally, which are 41% and 20%, respectively.
+    text: Over 50% of Native high school students enrolled in the Boston Public School system do not graduate with their class, and 27% ultimately drop out.
+This is much higher than the rates for BPS students generally - 41% and 20%, respectively.
 Massachusetts schools are already woefully underfunded, and Native students face numerous additional barriers to academic success and opportunities that are not being addressed through